 Schoola also offers a pretty comprehensive kit to kick off a clothing drive/fundraiser at your school.
 They allow you to submit the school of your choice to be considered for support.
 That’s where many of the clothes come from, after all!
 Best of all, whenever the money you spend gets sent to an actual school, you get an email with details about the school, and how much was sent.
 How fun is that?!

-My sweater collection increased by 600% recently, and it’s all thanks to Schoola.
+My sweater collection increased recently, and it’s all thanks to Schoola.

 In my first order, I picked up some of the cutest sweaters I’ve ever seen – I can’t believe these hadn’t been purchased by the time I got there!

 In fact, I just used that coupon to get 30% off of a $30 order.
-(Code: BACK2SVGS if for some reason you can’t see the image!)
+(The code is now expired, in case you’re reading this post in the future!)